tyconsulting/blog.tyang.github.io/_posts/2015-12-03-oms-alerting-walkthrough.md

 <a href="http://blog.tyang.org/wp-content/uploads/2015/12/image3.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2015/12/image_thumb3.png" alt="image" width="701" height="548" border="0" /></a>

-As you can see, the “SearchResults” contains 3 elements:
+As you can see, the "SearchResults" contains 3 elements:
 <ul>
 	<li>id</li>
 	<li>__metadata</li>
 	<li>Value</li>
 </ul>
 The Value property is where you can retrieve the search result, and it is defined as an array.
-When I was writing the remediation runbook, I was able to get the offending OpsMgr agent computer name from the “SourceDisplayName” field of each item in the “Value array”.
+When I was writing the remediation runbook, I was able to get the offending OpsMgr agent computer name from the "SourceDisplayName" field of each item in the "Value array".

 Now the runbook is created, make sure it is published before we heading back to the OMS portal start creating the alert.
 Please note that we will have to come back and revisit this runbook after the alert is created.
 <h3>Creating OMS Alert</h3>